IBM's Shareholder Risk Is As Big A Problem As Quarterly Revenue

 IBM’s drill presses are growing legs and walking out the door

-The oxymoron—bad goodwill—may only become more prevalent within the high-tech and knowledge industries as the century progresses.
+The oxymoron — bad goodwill — may only become more prevalent within the high-tech and knowledge industries as the century progresses.
 When a high-tech corporation takes a goodwill impairment, it should be asked if its leadership understood that the success of their acquisition depended on integrating the knowledge and expanding the productivity of the acquired workers.

 Peter F. Drucker predicted the growing value of these knowledge workers.
-He believed that the knowledge worker would become this century’s critical asset and now, because of a goodwill accounting change, it is finally possible—like never before—to visualize their expected economic impact in charts and graphs derived from data living in a financial spreadsheet.
-Drucker’s intangible is now completely tangible: in the case of IBM, it has acquired employees that it has estimated are worth some $36 billion dollars in goodwill.
+He believed that the knowledge worker would become this century’s critical asset and now, because of a goodwill accounting change, it is finally possible — like never before — to visualize their expected economic impact in charts and graphs derived from data living in a financial spreadsheet.
+Drucker’s intangible is now completely tangible: in the case of IBM, it has acquired employees that it has estimated are worth some $36 billion in goodwill.
 Unfortunately, they are being involuntarily exited without regard to their individual value, performance or productivity, and increasingly, they are hitting the exits under their own power.

 Shareholders investing in a manufacturing concern expect the executive team to care for its material assets.
-An on-going loss of manufacturing assets is the sign of an incompetent management team.
-Bookkeepers see red when a tool—such as a drill press that is purchased to get a job done—suddenly disappears because of theft or poor maintenance.
+An ongoing loss of manufacturing assets is the sign of an incompetent management team.
+Bookkeepers see red when a tool — such as a drill press that is purchased to get a job done — suddenly disappears because of theft or poor maintenance.
 If a manufacturing executive tried to explain away decades of such losses, the chief executive would be the first to ask emphatically, “What!
 Did the drill presses grow legs and walk out the door?
 Did you not hear the bearings squeaking from the lack of maintenance?”

-IBM’s dropping sales and profit productivity is a result of the later—the lack of proper lubricants to maintain and improve employee productivity.
+IBM’s dropping sales and profit productivity is a result of the latter — the lack of proper lubricants to maintain and improve employee productivity.
 In the case of the former, each of IBM’s fastest growing intangible assets came fitted with a pair of legs and a quite elegant, functional brain that serves double duty as a smoke detector.
 More and more often these brains are telling their owner’s legs to evacuate the premise before the corporate building collapses upon itself.
-Figuratively, IBM’s drill presses—the people the company purchased to get a job done—are walking out its exit doors on their own volition.
+Figuratively, IBM’s drill presses — the people the company purchased to get a job done — are walking out its exit doors on their own volition.

 Financial analysts that cover the knowledge industry should be seeing red when human assets that are acquired at a premium are misused, discarded or lost through poor human relations practices.
 Failing to acknowledge this red ink on a timely basis, if not an accounting mistake, is an ethical lapse that exposes an investor to long-term, unnecessary financial risks.